Program Overview

 The intent of the MPH practicum requirement is to engage students in activities aligned with their career goals, as well as activities that demonstrate application of public health concepts and critical thinking relevant to the student’s area of specialization.
 Students will seek out activities that further develop their skill set and add new tools to their professional toolkit.
 Upon completion of the program, the student will be able to provide evidence of application of these skills to potential employers.

-Organizations or agencies that can serve as practicum sites may include local and state public health agencies, community-based organizations, international non-governmental agencies and organizations, data coordinating centers for clinical trials, and JHSPH Centers.
+Organizations or agencies that can serve as practicum sites may include local and state public health agencies, community-based organizations, international non-governmental agencies and organizations, data coordinating centers for clinical trials, and BSPH Centers.
 The Practicum Experience must have some engagement in the larger public health practice implications of the work.
 This could be completed in a variety of ways, as appropriate to the individual projects.
 Some examples include, but are not limited to, collaboration with others (e.g., end users, data collectors, etc.) to provide/prepare for data analysis and interpretation, partnerships with other public health organizations (e.g., state health department, community organizations) related to study design or implementation; and obtaining input on the work from stakeholders (population impacted by project, other professionals/researchers completing similar work).

 Activities completed prior to matriculation to the MPH program do not count towards the MPH practicum requirement.